|Generic For||Voltaren CR|

-Diclofenac Sodium is a NSAID or non steroidal anti inflammatory drug which lowers pain and inflammation causing substances in the body.
-It is prescribed or used mainly for the treatment of rheumatoid arthritis, osteoarthritis, or ankylosing spondylitis.
+Voveran is an NSAID or non-steroidal anti-inflammatory drug which lowers pain and inflammation-causing substances in the body.
+It is prescribed or used mainly for treating rheumatoid arthritis, osteoarthritis, or ankylosing spondylitis.

-Diclofenac Sodium (Voltaren, Zobid D, Voveran) usage may lead to life threatening heart or circulatory problems such as heart attack or stroke, especially if taken for a prolonged period.
+Diclofenac Sodium is the main ingredient in Voveran.
+Its usage may lead to life-threatening heart or circulatory problems such as heart attack or stroke, especially if taken for a prolonged period.
 This medication is not recommended just before or after a heart bypass surgery.
 You must seek emergency medical attention if you have chest pain, weakness, shortness of breath, slurred speech, or difficulties in vision or balance after taking Diclofenac Sodium.

-Diclofenac Sodium may also impact stomach or intestines severely by causing bleeding or perforation in them.
-Inform your doctor right away if you witness symptoms of stomach and intestinal bleeding such as stools which are black, bloody, or tarry in appearance; bloody cough or vomit that resembles coffee grounds.
-These effects can be dangerous and fatal and come up without any warning while you are on Diclofenac Sodium treatment.
+Diclofenac Sodium may also severely impact the stomach or intestines by causing bleeding or perforation.
+Inform your doctor immediately if you witness stomach and intestinal bleeding symptoms such as black, bloody, or tarry stools, bloody cough or vomit resembling coffee grounds.
+These effects can be dangerous and fatal and come up without warning while on Diclofenac Sodium treatment.
 The risk is high, especially in older adults.
-Avoid alcohol while taking this medication as alcohol can complicate the conditions and put you on a higher risk of bleeding.
+Avoid alcohol while taking this medication, as alcohol can complicate the conditions and put you at a higher risk of bleeding.

-Diclofenac Sodium is a NSAID (non steroidal anti inflammatory drug).
-Some common medications also contain NSAIDs so if you are already using them, then taking Diclofenac Sodium along with them will lead to too much of NSAID in your body.
-Read the labels of those medicines carefully and look carefully if they contain NSAIDs such as aspirin, ibuprofen, ketoprofen, or naproxen.
+Diclofenac Sodium is an NSAID (non-steroidal anti-inflammatory drug).
+Some common medications also contain NSAIDs, so if you are already using them, taking Diclofenac Sodium along with them will lead to too much NSAID in your body.
+Read the labels of those medicines carefully if they contain NSAIDs such as aspirin, ibuprofen, ketoprofen, or naproxen.

 Before taking Diclofenac Sodium